BarkleyBG/clusteredinterference/README.md

 ### Architectures supported

-This package has been checked on several operating systems with package:
+In addition to the unit tests included in this package, this package has been checked on several operating systems with the [https://github.com/r-hub/rhub](%60rhub%60) package:

 <table style="width:25%;">
 <colgroup>